Iron Key - Click Here!

 Northrop Grumman was selected as the Preferred Bidder by the UK Ministry of Defence in July 2004, and deal was concluded just over a year later, in August 2005.

-The contract is a fixed-price contract for the first five years, and the remaining 15 years the contract is target-cost incentive-fee.
-In addition, the contract is fully funded for the entire 20-year term.
-It is envisaged that implementing the Sentry future support program will reduce the cost of supporting Sentry over the next two decades by 12-20%.
-Under the BAE Systems CS&S’ GBP 75 million NISC (Nimrod Integrated Support Contract), availability of the Nimrod MR2 fleet is up by 40% while support costs are down by 8%.
-Minister for Defence Procurement Lord Drayson, said that:
+There was some basis for that optimism, as the BAE Systems CS&S’ GBP 75 million NISC (Nimrod Integrated Support Contract), availability of the Nimrod MR2 fleet was up by 40%, while support costs were down by 8%.
+The Minister for Defence Procurement at the time, Lord Drayson, said that:

-“Effectively the new contract will halve the number of aircraft in the support hangar….
-This contract is also good news for the British taxpayer as it will reduce the cost of supporting Sentry by over 12% – saving GBP 90 million – whilst creating over 50 jobs here in Lincolnshire.”
+“Effectively the new contract will halve the number of aircraft in the support hangar… This contract is also good news for the British taxpayer as it will reduce the cost of supporting Sentry by over 12% – saving GBP 90 million – whilst creating over 50 jobs here in Lincolnshire.”

-UK E-3D Updates
+UK E-3D

-AIR E-3 RAF Top
+E-3 RAF Top

 RAF E-3